Lynn and Richard Miller

 While she looked at many communities across various states, Diane determined it was best to stay in Kalamazoo, where she knows the stores, the people, and her way around.
 “At my age, it’s about balancing change elements with stable elements,” she explains.
 “Some elderly people move to a completely new community having to relearn everything, and their stress level goes up as they have to adapt.”
 Once she had settled on Kalamazoo, there were only two options offering Life Care.
-She settled on Revel Creek in the end, attributing her choice to the soundness of the history and finances of Heritage Community, the authentic, “less slick and sales-oriented” marketing presentation of Revel Creek, and the idea of a brand-new building.
-Like her approach to so many other questions in her life, Dianne points out, “Choosing Revel Creek has been a totally analytical and logical decision.”
+She settled on Ridge Creek in the end, attributing her choice to the soundness of the history and finances of Heritage Community, the authentic, “less slick and sales-oriented” marketing presentation of Ridge Creek, and the idea of a brand-new building.
+Like her approach to so many other questions in her life, Dianne points out, “Choosing Ridge Creek has been a totally analytical and logical decision.”

 Sharon and Cyril Newman

 “This has not been like moving into an apartment, it’s like moving into a neighborhood.”

 Sharon and Cyril have a tradition of beginning their mornings with breakfast out together.
 Since moving into The Artisan (formerly known as Wyndham), they have found Kalamazoo is filled with exquisite breakfast nooks: the Crow’s Nest with its amazing omelets, the breakfast sandwiches at Food Dance, East Egg’s different crepe creations.
 Breakfast is Sharon and Cyril’s time to connect with one another before they each embark on the various activities of their day.

 For Sharon, it is all about the community at The Artisan.
 She finds her schedule filled with experiences that interest her.
 She takes Tai Chi every other weekday morning, allowing the stretches to relax her while building her strength and energy for her days.
 On Tuesday nights, she looks forward to art class with her instructor, who helps her and her The Artisan friends develop their watercolor skills, sketching and techniques with pastels.